 - Contractors will ensure that the Project area remains clear of waste, and that adequate waste and disposal facilities are provided.
-The collection and disposal of waste will be carried out on an appropriate frequency to keep pace with waste generation; - All waste bins will be kept securely closed, so as to not attract rodents, bugs or other animals: - Limbs and timber will be chipped and or crushed and disposed of at the site.
-Noncombustible material, overburden and rock will be disposed of where their use as fill material is impractical; and, - Waste disposal areas, in accordance with regulatory guidelines, will be located away from rivers, watercourses or wetlands.
+The collection and disposal of waste will be carried out routinely to keep pace with waste generation; - All waste bins will be kept securely closed, so as to not attract rodents, bugs or other wildlife; - Limbs and timber will be chipped and or crushed and disposed of at the site.
+Non-combustible material, such as overburden and rock, will be disposed of where their use as fill material is impractical; and, - Waste disposal areas, in accordance with regulatory guidelines, will be located away from rivers, watercourses or wetlands.